rootmos/h/README.md

 Meaning that it's very feasible to bundle a compiler for another language however non-esoteric (check out: [fennel](https://fennel-lang.org) and [Amulet](https://amulet.works/)).
-But Lua (as well as python, node, c and many many more) are: any-effect-at-any-time languages.
+But Lua (as well as python, node, C and many many more) are: any-effect-at-any-time languages.
-(This in contrast with [Haskell](https://www.haskell.org) (check out [Learn You a Haskell for Great Good!](http://www.learnyouahaskell.com)) or [eff](https://www.eff-lang.org/) if you're feeling adventurous.)
+(This in contrast with [Haskell](https://www.haskell.org) (check out [Learn You a Haskell for Great Good!](http://www.learnyouahaskell.com)) or maybe [eff](https://www.eff-lang.org/) if you're feeling adventurous.)
 That means that an expected pure/side-effect free operation such as compiling a piece of source code can include an obfuscated `os.execute`-attack, or worse if the attacker has a more insidious mind.